inex/ixp-manager-docs-md/docs/features/irrdb.md

 If the automated updates via the task scheduler fail for any member, that member will be skipped and the task will continue to the next member.

 On such a failure, an error will be printed which your cron system should capture and email.

+Additionally, when run via the task manager, the `--alert-email` flag is set to send an email on failure to the configured `IDENTITY_ALERTS_EMAIL` address.

 ## User Interface Features